boryspaulewicz/bhsdtr/Readme.md

 ordinal regression models do not restrict the d' to be non-negative, because in such models d' is just the unconstrained linear regression slope that represents the effect of the stimulus class ("noise" or "signal").
-Moreover, in typical situations, it does not make much sense to assume that the d' random effects normally distributed.
+Moreover, in typical situations, it does not make much sense to assume that the d' random effects are normally distributed.
 Finally, in the cumulative model the parameters that correspond to the criteria in an SDT model cannot be affected differently by the same grouping factor (i.e., the effects are constant across categories), because the criteria in this model are simply additional effects in the linear part.
 This means that the model assumes that the pattern of the criteria is the same for every participant (or item, etc.).
 Participants differ in their criteria placement patterns and so the data from a typical rating experiment cannot be independent given an SDT model with ratings represented as a cumulative model.

 In the bhsdtr package the generalized SDT model is supplemented with a hierarchical linear regression structure (normally distributed